-A partner in Paul, Weiss’s Bankruptcy and Corporate Reorganization Department, Jeff Saferstein practices exclusively in the areas of corporate restructurings and workouts, bankruptcy and specialized financings.
-Jeff has advised creditors, postpetition lenders and equity holders in a number of high-profile matters, including in the restructurings of Caesars, Westinghouse Electric, Mood Media and Charming Charlie.
-He also has broad experience advising companies in in- and out-of-court restructurings across a wide variety of industries, including Verso Corporation, Houghton Mifflin Harcourt Publishing Company, School Specialty, Buffets Restaurants Holdings, Pinnacle Agriculture Holdings, Samsonite Corporation and Time Warner Cable.
+A partner in Paul, Weiss’s Restructuring Department, Jeff Saferstein practices exclusively in the areas of corporate restructurings and workouts, bankruptcy and specialized financings.
+Jeff has advised creditors, postpetition lenders and equity holders in a number of high-profile matters, including in the restructurings of CEC Entertainment, J.Jill, EP Energy, PetSmart, LBI Media, Caesars, Westinghouse Electric, Mood Media and Charming Charlie.
+He also has broad experience advising companies in in- and out-of-court restructurings across a wide variety of industries, including Petra Diamonds, McGraw Hill, Hexion, Verso Corporation, Houghton Mifflin Harcourt Publishing Company, School Specialty, Buffets Restaurants Holdings, Pinnacle Agriculture Holdings and Samsonite Corporation.

 Awards and Recognitions

-Jeff has been named in Chambers USA, The Legal 500, The Best Lawyers in America, IFLR1000 and Lawdragon as a leading practitioner in the bankruptcy field.
+Jeff has been recognized by Chambers USA, The Legal 500, The Best Lawyers in America and IFLR1000.
 Clients hail Jeff as the “quintessential deal lawyer,” noting his “extraordinary commerciality” and “levelheaded, smart and practical” approach to cases.
+He was also named in Lawdragon’s inaugural list of “500 Leading U.S. Bankruptcy & Restructuring Lawyers."
 He has written and lectured on numerous bankruptcy topics, including chapters in Settlement Agreements in Commercial Disputes (“Bankruptcy Law and Risk Considerations”) and The Law and Practice of Restructuring in the UK and US (“Venue and Forum Selection in the US and UK”).
 He has also co-written numerous articles, including “Get Your Priorities Straight” (International Financial Law Review), “When Second Lien Lenders Break Their Silence” (New York Law Journal) and “Equitable Subordination: Good-Faith Transferees Beware” (American Bankruptcy Institute Journal).
 Jeff has also spoken on panels and participated in conferences sponsored by a variety of organizations including the Association of Insolvency & Restructuring Advisors, Bloomberg, the Wharton School and the New York City Bar Association.

 CREDITOR, EQUITY AND ACQUIRER EXPERIENCE